tjfarrar/autostatsassessment/README.md

 # Automated setting of statistics assessments using R

-This repo has been created for a workshop offered at the 2025 South African Statistical Association Conference.
+This repo has been created for a pre-conference workshop offered in conjunction with the 2025 South African Statistical Association Conference.

 - The [templates](https://github.com/tjfarrar/autostatsassessment/tree/main/templates) folder contains source and output files useful for automatic generation of paper-based and online statistics assessments.
 - The [slides](https://github.com/tjfarrar/autostatsassessment/tree/main/slides) folder contains source and output files for the workshop slides.
-- The [videos](https://github.com/tjfarrar/autostatsassessment/tree/main/folder) contains screencast demos of some online assessments created in R's [`exams`](https://r-exams.org) package and deployed to Blackboard Ultra
+- The [videos](https://github.com/tjfarrar/autostatsassessment/tree/main/videos) contains screencast demos of some online assessments created in R's [`exams`](https://r-exams.org) package and deployed to Blackboard Ultra

-A viewable version of the slides will be linked to from this README file soon.
+<h3>Click [here](https://tjfarrar.github.io/autostatsassessment/slides/sasa_assessments_slides.html) to view the slides for the workshop.</h3>

 Here is some R code that attendees are encouraged to run before the workshop to install some useful packages.